scottish-government-design-system/designsystem.gov.scot/accessibility/index.md

 For some people poor contrast between the foreground colour of text and it’s background can make the text extremely difficult or impossible to read.
 This applies to text on images, gradients, buttons and other elements.

 Ensure that the colours used in your palette are selected so that they offer a good contrast.
-Colours can be checked using tools such as [Tanaguru contrast finder][https://contrast-finder.tanaguru.com/].
+Colours can be checked using tools such as [Tanaguru contrast finder](https://contrast-finder.tanaguru.com/).
 This tool can also offer alternatives close to your selected colours.

 ## Alternative text

 All images must have alternative text provided that describes the information or function of the image.
 A simple trick to help deciding on alternative text is to imagine you are reading the page to someone over the phone.
 What would you say to them about the image?
 Is it a graph showing a clear trend?
 Does it convey an idea that supports the text content?
 Is it a person?
 Are they doing something important?
 Or is the image simply for decoration and doesn’t add anything to the meaning of the page?

-The Web Accessibility Tutorials from W3C includes a useful (alt decision)[https://www.w3.org/WAI/tutorials/images/decision-tree/] tree that can help you decide what alternative text you need to include.
+The Web Accessibility Tutorials from W3C includes a useful [alt decision](https://www.w3.org/WAI/tutorials/images/decision-tree/) tree that can help you decide what alternative text you need to include.

 ## Heading structure